 Chris is named by New England Super Lawyers as one of Vermont’s top divorce lawyers.
-He is also recognized as a leading family law attorney by bestofus.com and the Best Lawyers in America®, and was named Vermont’s "Family Lawyer of the Year” for 2011 and 2017.
+He is also recognized as a leading family law attorney by Best Lawyers in America®, and was named Vermont’s “Family Lawyer of the Year” for 2011, 2017, and 2020.

 Chris presently sits on the Board of Cathedral Square Corporation, a non-profit that develops and operates communities for seniors and individuals with special needs.
-He previously served on the Board of Directors for the Vermont Youth Rugby Association and the Tree Farm Management Group (a local sports complex) and is a former member of the Vestry of the Cathedral Church of St. Paul’s in Burlington and a current member of its Trustees.
+He previously served on the Board of Directors of the Tree Farm Management Group (a local sports complex) and is a former member of the Vestry of the Cathedral Church of St. Paul’s in Burlington and a current member of its Trustees.